-18 Financial risk management objectives and policies

-The Company's activities expose it to a variety of financial risks: market risk, credit risk and liquidity risk.
+Financial risk management objectives and policies The Company's activities expose it to a variety of financial risks: market risk, credit risk and liquidity risk.
 The Company's focus is to foresee the unpredictability of financial markets and seek to minimize potential adverse effects on its financial performance.

-i Market risk

-Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises of three types of risks: interest rate risk, currency risk and other price risk, such as equity price risk.
-There are no such instruments in the Company which will be affected by market risk.
+i) Market risk Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
+For the Company, market risk comprises of interest rate risk.
+Major financial instruments affected by market risk includes loans and borrowings.

-a Interest rate risk
+a) Interest rate risk

-Interest rate risk is a risk that an upward movement in interest rates would adversely affect the borrowing costs of the Company.
+Interest rate risk is the risk that an upward movement in interest rates would adversely affect the borrowing costs of the Company.

-Particulars 31 March 2019 31 March 2018 Rs. in lakhs Rs. in lakhs Increase in basis points 50 basis points 50 basis points Effect on loss before tax, increase by 0.16 0.14 Decrease in basis points 50 basis points 50 basis points Effect on loss before tax, decrease by 0.16 b Foreign currency risk
+Particulars 31 March 2019 Rs. in lakhs 31 March 2018 Rs. in lakhs Increase in basis points 50 basis points 50 basis points Effect on loss before tax, increase by 18.53 14.65 Decrease in basis points Effect on loss before tax, decrease by 50 basis points 18.53 50 basis points 14 65 b) Foreign currency risk ii) Credit risk Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
+The maximum exposure of the financial assets are contributed by cash and cash equivalents.
+Bank balances are held with only high rated banks.